 All Purpose Wine Glasses

 If a single glass type is all that your circumstances permit, an all purpose wine glass is the way to go.
 Although the experience may not be the same as when you use the proper glass type for the application, these glasses offer a similar function at a lower cost and increased efficiency.
-The bowl shape is in between that of a red and white wine glass, making it acceptable for use for both types of wine.
+The bowl shape is in between that of red and white wine glasses, making it acceptable for use with both types of wine.